 Achieving excellent results for Local SEO is hard work.
 It involves a series of steps, including location pages, citations, keyword selection, content preparation, reviews and building quality links.
 It takes time and constant fine-tuning to generate the best results – getting your keywords and locations on Page 1 of Google.
 The key to success lies in the knowledge, skills, practices and results of the SEO Provider.

 The next step

-We now have our own in-house Australian based Local SEO team member who has many years’ experience and is a true SEO geek.
+We now have our own in-house Australian-based Local SEO team member who has many years of experience and is a true SEO geek.
 Lisa has worked on many campaigns for our clients in the construction, accommodation, IT and professional services sectors and has succeeded in getting every client’s business into the 3-Pack, and organic results on page 1 for several keywords and locations.
-Clients love receiving the detailed weekly reports and monthly review phone calls and seeing their progress against competitors.
+Clients love receiving detailed weekly reports and monthly review phone calls and seeing their progress against competitors.
 Most of all they appreciate having it all explained and presented with total transparency.

 If you would like us to review your business and see how well it’s performing in local SEO searches, simply request our Local SEO review here.

 We’ll undertake an analysis and send you the results.
 If we think there is scope for you to improve your local SEO results, we’ll provide some recommendations.